Universalism and the Latter Day Saint movement: Ammonihah

 Not fearing punishment for sin because of their Universalist beliefs, the people of Ammonihah burn alive the converts of Alma and Amulek.
 Alma and Amulek are imprisoned, and are asked by the leaders of Ammonihah, who are followers of Nehor, "After what ye have seen will ye preach again unto this people that they shall be cast into a lake of fire and brimstone?" and "How shall we look when we are damned?"
-Eventually Alma and Amulek were miraculously saved.
+Eventually, Alma and Amulek were miraculously saved.
 The narrator Mormon writes that the people of Ammonihah did not repent but continued to be "of the profession of Nehor, and did not believe in the repentance of sins."
-The city is eventually destroyed as prophesied by Alma.
+The city is eventually destroyed, as prophesied by Alma.

 Zoramites

-In 74 BCE Alma and Amulek preached to a wicked group of people called the Zoramites.
+In 74 BCE, Alma and Amulek preached to a wicked group of people called the Zoramites.
 While the Book of Mormon does not label the Zoramites as Universalists, Alma and Amulek preach several sermons that used anti-Universalist arguments.

 Atonement

 The satisfaction theory of atonement was a medieval theological development, created to explain how God could be both merciful and just through an infinite atonement.
 Ultra-Universalists felt an infinite atonement was unnecessary since sin itself is not infinite.
-Orthodox religions condemned this way of thinking, "the necessity of an infinite atonement made by the death and suffering of Jesus Christ ... goes to overturn the whole system of the gospel."
+Orthodox religions condemned this way of thinking, arguing that "the necessity of an infinite atonement made by the death and suffering of Jesus Christ ... goes to overturn the whole system of the gospel."

-In Alma and Amulek's sermons they elucidate the satisfaction theory of atonement, saying, "There must be an atonement made, or else all mankind must unavoidably perish; ... therefore there can be nothing which is short of an infinite atonement which will suffice for the sins of the world.
+In Alma and Amulek's sermons, they elucidate the satisfaction theory of atonement, saying, "There must be an atonement made, or else all mankind must unavoidably perish; ... therefore there can be nothing which is short of an infinite atonement which will suffice for the sins of the world.
 Therefore, it is expedient that there should be a great and last sacrifice; ... and that great and last sacrifice will be the Son of God, yea, infinite and eternal.
 And thus mercy can satisfy the demands of justice."